kaycebasques/kayce.basqu.es/posts/response-rates.md

-# Technical Writer Metrics: Improving Response Rates (Write The Docs 2018 Lightning Talk)
+# Technical Writer Metrics: Improving Response Rates

 <time datetime="2018-05-08">2018 May 8</time>

 <p id="summary">
-  My lightning talk from the Write The Docs 2018 conference in Portland.
+  This is my lightning talk from the Write The Docs 2018 conference in Portland.
 Using the scientific method appears to be helping me improve response rates in "was this page helpful?" feedback widgets.
 If you want to join me in building a little community dedicated to figuring out how to apply metrics to technical writing, then email me at